VikParuchuri/marker/README.md

 requests.post("http://localhost:8001/marker", data=json.dumps(post_data)).json()
 ```

+Note that this is not a very robust API, and is only intended for small-scale use.
+If you want to use this server, but want a more robust conversion option, you can use the hosted [Datalab API](https://www.datalab.to/plans).

 # Troubleshooting

 There are some settings that you may find useful if things aren't working the way you expect:

-- `OCR_ALL_PAGES` - set this to true to force OCR all pages.
-This can be very useful if there is garbled text in the output of marker.
+- Make sure to set `force_ocr` if you see garbled text - this will re-OCR the document.
 - `TORCH_DEVICE` - set this to force marker to use a given torch device for inference.
-- `OCR_ENGINE` - can set this to `surya` or `ocrmypdf`.
-- Verify that you set the languages correctly, or passed in a metadata file.
-- If you're getting out of memory errors, decrease worker count (increased the `VRAM_PER_TASK` setting).
+- If you're getting out of memory errors, decrease worker count.
 You can also try splitting up long PDFs into multiple files.

-In general, if output is not what you expect, trying to OCR the PDF is a good first step.
-Not all PDFs have good text/bboxes embedded in them.

 ## Debugging

-Set `DEBUG=true` to save data to the `debug` subfolder in the marker root directory.
+Pass the `debug` option to activate debug mode.
 This will save images of each page with detected layout and text, as well as output a json file with additional bounding box information.

-## Useful settings

-These settings can improve/change output quality:

-- `OCR_ALL_PAGES` will force OCR across the document.
-Many PDFs have bad text embedded due to older OCR engines being used.
-- `PAGINATE_OUTPUT` will put a horizontal rule between pages.
-Default: False.
-The horizontal rule will be `\n\n`, then `{PAGE_NUMBER}`, then 48 single dashes `-`, then `\n\n`.
-The separator can be configured via the `PAGE_SEPARATOR` setting.
-- `EXTRACT_IMAGES` will extract images and save separately.
-Default: True.
-- `BAD_SPAN_TYPES` specifies layout blocks to remove from the markdown output.

 # Benchmarks